zhousandeqingshu/ZhCode/README.md

 ---
 ## ⭐ Star History
-If you find InSeC helpful, please give us a ⭐ on GitHub – it helps others discover the project! https://api.star-history.com/svg?repos=zhousandeqingshu/ZhCode&type=Date
+If InSeC has helped your research, a ⭐ on GitHub would be an enormous encouragement to us and helps more people find this work！ https://api.star-history.com/svg?repos=zhousandeqingshu/ZhCode&type=Date